How to Filter Water: 2023 Ultimate Guide by Experts

 Flow Rate

-The flow rate of a system will determine how quickly it’ll provide filtration.
+The flow rate of a system determines how quickly it’ll provide filtered water.

-The general consensus is that systems that are connected to your main waterline will naturally have a faster flow rate, as your water’s pressure will keep things moving quickly.
-Gravity filters, on the other hand, may take upwards of 10 minutes to filter a gallon batch, while distillation takes up to 6 hours.
+Systems that are connected to your waterline have a faster flow rate, as your water pressure will keep things moving quickly.
+Gravity filters, on the other hand, may take upwards of 10 minutes to filter a gallon batch, and distillation takes up to 6 hours.

 Installation & Maintenance

-Again, installation and maintenance varies widely depending on the filtration system you’re looking at.
+Installation and maintenance vary depending on the filtration system you’re looking at.

-While whole-home and under-sink systems are generally faster, they tend to be the most complex to install.
+Whole-home and under-sink systems are generally the most complex to install.
 This is especially the case when you’re dealing with a unit that has multiple components, like an RO filter.
+You might need to hire an expert if you’re concerned about making a mess of the install process.
+The cost of a plumber is typically $45-$200/hour.

-Some filters, on the other hand, require no installation at all – like countertop filters and pitchers, which can be set up and ready to use in seconds.
+Some filters require no installation at all – like countertop filters and pitchers, which can be set up and ready to use in seconds.

-In terms of maintaining a filter, if you’re looking at a filtering solution on this list, it’s a guarantee that you’ll have to replace the filters somewhere along the line.
+In terms of maintaining a filter, you’ll have to replace the filters somewhere along the line.

 Water filter maintenance